jameshughes89/cs2XX-ComputerArchitecture/site/topics/transistors-gates/gates.rst

 .. admonition:: Activity

-    How would one configure the schematic for **not** if using a P-channel MOSFET instead of a N-channel like above?
+    How would one configure the schematic for NOT if using a P-channel MOSFET instead of a N-channel like above?

-* Below is an image of the symbol for a not gate
+* Below is an image of the symbol for a NOT gate

 .. figure:: not_gate_symbol.png
     :width: 500 px
     :align: center

-    Symbol for a not gate.
+    Symbol for a NOT gate.

 * However, not is sometimes represented as only the circle